aquamatt/RedFlash/README.rst

 - Much better documentation
 - Logging - I was lazy, lazy, lazy.
 There is no excuse, especially as with Django 1.3 we can now just throw logging config into ``settings.py``
-- Implement asynchronous sending of notification - in particular for Twitter
 - Should we have a status code/message for when any attempt to send a message results in no recipients getting it on account of all being disabled/erroring?
 - Re-factor the gateway
 - move clickatel_delivery_status content into the gateway class